French Monsanto research site damaged in suspected arson attack

+March 23 Royal Bank of Canada (RBC) named Jim Pettigrew chairman of the board of RBC Europe Ltd, replacing John Roberts, who retired after holding the position for eight years.

-RENNES, France A Monsanto (MON.N) research centre in western France suffered heavy fire damage in a suspected arson attack early Wednesday morning, the official in charge of the site said.
+RENNES, France Oct 28 A Monsanto research centre in western France suffered heavy fire damage in a suspected arson attack early Wednesday morning, the official in charge of the site said.

 The official, Jakob Witten, said police investigators "strongly suspect it was a crime as no electrical or other sources were found."